Dr Steven Paige

 Her work is held in international collections including the Arts Council Collection UK and included in major survey publications such as Phaidon’s Art and Photography by David Campany.
 With a PhD from the Royal College of Art, and with extensive undergraduate and postgraduate teaching experience both in the UK and abroad, Mohini has a depth of experience in successfully integrating research and professional experience into the academic and studio-based learning environment.

-Natalia Eernstman is an artist, educator and researcher, specialising in (community) learning through artful and performative means.
-She is a senior lecturer on the MA Creative Education: Making Learning and runs (research) projects in the field of creative education, community-engaged art practice and environmental art.
-She works in communities and with universities often in the field of climate change and bridging (social) science and arts practice.
+Dr Natalia Eernstman is an artist, educator and researcher, specialising in (community) learning through artful and performative means.
+She is a senior lecturer on the MA Creative Education: Making Learning and runs (research) projects in the field of creative education, community-engaged art practice, intergenerational learning and environmental art.
+She works in communities and with universities, often around climate change and bridging (social) science and art.

-With over 10 years of experience Natalia is a skilled facilitator, and has run large site-specific arts events.
-She holds a PhD from UAL / Falmouth University.
+With over 10 years of experience Natalia is a skilled facilitator and she has run large-scale site-specific art events.
+She was part of the Education Department at Wageningen University in The Netherlands and holds a PhD from University Arts London / Falmouth University.

 The staff listed on this programme are correct at the time of writing.
 Students will be notified if there are any